RMS Admission: Complete Guide to Rashtriya Military School Admission

 Step 1: Online Registration

-Visit the official application portal at apply-delhi.nielit.gov.in.
-Create a new account using a valid email ID and mobile number.
-Keep these credentials safe as they will be used throughout the admission process.
+Visit the official RMS admission portal and create a new account using a valid email ID and mobile number.
+Keep these credentials safe, as they will be used throughout the admission process.

 Step 2: Filling the Application Form